Holistic Facial Massage in Hampshire

 How often should you have facial massage?

 A single treatment can create a visible sense of softness, glow and relaxation.
 But, like most things that work with the body, the benefits build with repetition.
-Regular facial massage can help maintain circulation, support lymphatic movement, ease recurring tension and encourage the face to feel less held over time.

 Some clients come monthly as part of their skin and wellbeing routine.
 Others come when they feel depleted, tense, puffy or in need of deep rest.